 Social Media Tracking

 As you’re chatting away with your audience, you want to know if your efforts are actually bringing in more customers.
 Don’t be discouraged if you don’t see results right away.
+You should pick which metrics you want, and stick with those to quantify results.

 These things take time.
 If you need help tracking your progress, tracking tools can save you tons of time.
 Some of these include: